ThiagoKS-7/ThiagoKS-7/README.md

-# Hi there, my name's Thiago Kasper de Souza, nice to meet you! ☕
+# Hi there, my name's Thiago Kasper de Souza, nice to meet you!! ☕

 <!---
 ThiagoKS-7/ThiagoKS-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.